Lappeenranta, an international university city and tourist destination, and a gateway between east and west

 Lappeenranta has approximately 73000 residents, which is more than half of the total population of the South Karelia region.
 However, if all the students are counted in, the total number of residents living in this central city of the South Karelia region is significantly higher than the official number.

 Expertise promotes entrepreneurship and creates jobs

 The key strength of Lappeenranta since the late 1960s has been the university.
-The spearhead project of the business strategy is to promote entrepreneurship based on expertise: the innovations of the Lappeenranta University of Technology (LUT) are turned into business ideas and operations, and the City of Lappeenranta provides bold entrepreneurs with an environment conducive to starting a business and laying down roots.
+The spearhead project of the business strategy is to promote entrepreneurship based on expertise: the innovations of LUT University are turned into business ideas and operations, and the City of Lappeenranta provides bold entrepreneurs with an environment conducive to starting a business and laying down roots.

 Thanks to the university, new businesses and jobs are created for the high tech, electrical engineering and energy sectors.
 The education and training provided by the university, the university of applied sciences and vocational institutions ensure a steady supply of specialists, experts and workers for a wide range of jobs in production and trade.

 The setting of green goals that benefit the environment and innovations related to the recycling of waste are also sources of new business activities.
 Lappeenranta is also being developed into a test environment for environmentally friendly innovations.

 While many traditional industrial jobs have been lost in Finland, innovations and future-oriented investing will ensure that Southeast Finland holds its position as an important player among European and global forest industry concentrations.

 For example, the world’s first biorefinery producing wood-based renewable diesel from forestry residue, located at the Kaukas Mill site of UPM Lappeenranta, has attracted worldwide attention.